-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 If they identified themselves as a supporter of mine, they were attacked from both the left and the right.
 They were often subjected to the most vile Twitter responses, YouTube comments you can imagine.
 It was just so horrific to see the horrible things being said and the threats that were being made, physical threats, to my supporters.

 I want to ask you about some of the longtime anti-Clinton people who were affiliated with the Trump campaign.
-I read Joshua Green's book [ Devil's Bargain] about Steve Bannon, and he writes [that] Bannon, Kellyanne Conway and David Bossie were a team of professional anti-Clinton operatives.
-They had been plotting to tear her apart for 25 years.
+I read Joshua Green's book [Devil's Bargain] about Steve Bannon, and he writes [that] Bannon, Kellyanne Conway and David Bossie were a team of professional anti-Clinton operatives.
+They had been plotting to tear [you] apart for 25 years.

 They were all on Trump's team.
 David Bossie, who was the deputy campaign manager for Trump's campaign, he founded Citizens United, which produced the film Hillary: The Movie, which led to the Citizens United Supreme Court decision that eliminated corporate spending restrictions.
 And you ran in one of those elections that was so profoundly affected by Citizens United.